NautilusTrader

 FIX OrdType <40>=2

-A Limit order is placed on the limit order book at a specific price, and will only execute at that price (or better).
+A Limit order rests on the limit order book at a specified price and executes only at that price or better.

 Use cases